jgaa/glad/README.md

         // our lambda.
         value = co_await cache.get("Key2", boost::asio::use_awaitable)

         // Lookup the first key.
-This one exists in the cache, and
+Now this key one exists in the cache, and
-        // returns the value immediately.
+        // the value is returend immediately.
         value = co_await cache.get("Key1", boost::asio::use_awaitable)

     }, boost::asio::detached);